ata4/glrage/README.md

 # Compiling

 You'll need Visual Studio 2015 to compile the source files.
-Additionally, you will also need the [ATi 3D Rage Pro SDK 4.1](http://www.vogonsdrivers.com/getfile.php?fileid=497) and extract it to the repo's main folder, more specifically the ATI3DCIF.H header file inside `ragesdk/include`.
+Additionally, you will also need the [ATi 3D Rage Pro SDK 4.1](http://www.vogonsdrivers.com/getfile.php?fileid=497) and extract it to the repo's main folder.
+You can also just extract ATI3DCIF.H header file to `ragesdk/include`, since the rest isn't required for compiling.

 # License
 This software is provided under GNU Lesser General Public License version 3.